lumi-git/GameScript/README.md

 > This repo will be updated when i will have time to do it!

 ## How to use
+an example is present at the branch rt-add-example-server

 Clone this repo in your project folder and import it in your javascript file.